jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 ----

-In this chapter I make a basic calculator that performs addition, subtraction, multiplication and division
+I make a basic calculator that does addition, subtraction, multiplication and division

 .. contents:: table of contents
   :local: